You are here

 Library and Research Assistance

 Tours of the Library are available by appointment for students who wish to familiarize themselves with the library and its services.
 The Accessibility Services Librarian is available by appointment for consultations such as developing research strategies and accessing the library's resources.
-Please contact Desmond Maley for further information.
+Please contact Dan Scott for further information.

 Assistance in photocopying or scanning is available.
 Please ask at the Library User Assistance desk.

-The Assignment Calculator is a time management tool that breaks down research assignments into a series of steps, while providing expert tips.
-Enter the assignment start date and due date to get planning, We recommend the calculators at the University of Toronto and Queen's University.
+The University of Toronto's Assignment Planner is a time management tool that breaks down research assignments into a series of steps, while providing expert tips.
+Enter the assignment start date and due date to start planning.